MCP

 place_basket_order

-: Place multiple orders simultaneously
+: Place multiple orders simultaneouslyplace_split_order

-: Split large orders into smaller chunks
+: Split large orders into smaller chunksplace_smart_order

 : Position-aware order placement